byteface/domonic/docs/_build/html/_sources/packages/components.rst.txt

 It is used specifically for rendering.

 Common Errors
 ----------------

 When you first start templating this way you can make a lot of common mistakes.
+Usually missing underscores or commas between attributes.

-Refer back to this page until you get used to it.
-It's normally missing underscores or commas between attributes...
+Refer back to this page for a few days until you get used to it.

 Here are the 4 most common ones I experienced when creating large templates...